mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/api-conventions/rippled-server-states.md

 ---
 # rippled Server States

 Depending on how the `rippled` server is configured, how long it has been running, and other factors, a server may be participating in the global XRP Ledger peer-to-peer network to different degrees.
-This is represented as the `server_state` field in the responses to the [server_info method][] and [server_state method][].
+This is represented as the `server_state` field in the responses to the [server_info method](../public-api-methods/server-info-methods/server_info.md) and [server_state method](../public-api-methods/server-info-methods/server_state.md).
 The possible responses follow a range of ascending interaction, with each later value superseding the previous one.
 Their definitions are as follows (in order of increasing priority):

 | `Value`        | Description                                                 |
 |:---------------|:------------------------------------------------------------|